BreathHolder/TheMetricsInvestor/_posts/2024-12-31-rule-based-growth-investing-journey-part-01.md

 ## Unlocking Market Potential: My Custom Stock Screener Investment Journey

 Investing can feel like navigating a maze, especially with the overwhelming number of options in the stock market.
 To simplify the process and make more informed decisions, I developed a custom stock screener using **Finviz.com**, a trusted platform for stock analysis.
-This blog marks the beginning of my five-year journey to evaluate the performance of a portfolio built on this screener—starting with an initial investment of $20,000 USD and adding $5,000 USD each month.
+This blog marks the beginning of my five-year journey to evaluate the performance of a simulated portfolio built on this screener—starting with an initial investment of $20,000 USD and adding $5,000 USD each month.

 *Disclaimer: This blog is for informational purposes only and does not constitute financial or investment advice.
 I am not aware of your specific financial situation, and any investment decision you make should be thoroughly evaluated based on your individual circumstances and risk tolerance.*